GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

 If this flag is not set, no healthcheck will be performed.
 {{</alert>}}

-To determine if a `Deployment` kind resource is up and running, Skaffold relies on `kubectl rollout status` to obtain its status.
+To determine if a `Deployment` resource is up and running, Skaffold relies on `kubectl rollout status` to obtain its status.

 ```bash
 Waiting for deployments to stabilize